usegalaxy-eu/ena-upload-cli/README.md

   --tool TOOL_NAME      Specify the name of the tool this submission is done with.
 Default: ena-upload-cli --tool_version TOOL_VERSION
                         Specify the version of the tool this submission is done with.
+Default: current version of tool --no_upload           Indicate if no upload should be performed and you like to submit a RUN object (e.g. if uploaded was done separately).
-Default: current version of tool --secret SECRET       .secret file containing the password of your Webin account -d, --dev             Flag to use the dev/sandbox endpoint of ENA.
+  --secret SECRET       .secret file containing the password of your Webin account -d, --dev             Flag to use the dev/sandbox endpoint of ENA.
   --vir                 Flag to use the viral sample template.